diamant-x/Gen2-UHF-RFID-Reader/README.md

 # Gen2 UHF RFID Reader
-This is a Gen2 UHF RFID Reader.
+This is a Gen2 UHF RFID Reader project for GNURadio.
 It is able to identify commercial Gen2 RFID Tags with FM0 line coding and 40kHz data rate (BLF), and extract their EPC.
 It requires USRPN200 and a RFX900 or SBX daughterboard.

-The project is based on the RFID Gen2 Reader available at https://github.com/ransford/gen2_rfid.
-The reader borrows elements from the software developed by Buettner, i.e. Data flow: Gate -> Decoder -> Reader as well as the conception regarding the detection of the reader commands.
-CRC calculation and checking functions were also adapted from https://www.cgran.org/browser/projects/gen2_rfid/.
+The project is based on the UHF RFID Gen2 Reader project available at (https://github.com/nkargas/Gen2-UHF-RFID-Reader).

-### Implemented GNU Radio Blocks:
+### Custom GNU Radio Blocks in this project:

 - Gate : Responsible for reader command detection.
 - Tag decoder : Responsible for frame synchronization, channel estimation, symbol period estimation and detection.
 - Reader : Create/send reader commands.

-## Installation
+## Installation of

 - install log4cpp (http://log4cpp.sourceforge.net/)
 - install UHD driver + GNU Radio using **wget http://www.sbrac.org/files/build-gnuradio && chmod a+x ./build-gnuradio && ./build-gnuradio**